jamesplease/redux-resource/docs/faq/actions.md

 - [Creating resources](/docs/guides/reading-resources.md)
 - [Deleting resources](/docs/guides/reading-resources.md)

-#### Does Resourceful Redux require you to use a specific tool for making HTTP requests?
+#### Does Redux Resource require you to use a specific tool for making HTTP requests?

 No, you can use any system for making requests that you'd like.